B2G sales: How startups can sell to government agencies

 Why sell to the government?

 To most small business owners and startup founders, the idea of selling to governments is baffling.
 They don’t even know where to begin.
-If you work in a startup, the things you care about are probably the opposite to a life in public service: potential for growth vs. job security; freedom and autonomy vs. procedural process.
+If you work in a startup, the things you care about are probably the opposite of a life in public service: potential for growth vs. job security; freedom and autonomy vs. procedural process.
 The government seems impenetrable, with bureaucratic nightmares, tight budgets, and crazy contracts.

 Endless questions pop up that steer most people well clear of pursuing the government.
 In many ways, selling to the government is uncharted territory for startups.
 It’s the road not taken.

 But because no one really understands how to sell to the government, it’s a massive opportunity to blaze a trail, to go out there and actually do it.

 The government is a huge space, ready to be disrupted.
-Today, 2.5% of government transactions are processed digitally.
-By 2020, this rate will jump to 33%.
+Roughly, 33% of government transactions are processed digitally and continue to raise year over year.
 Once you get your foot in the door, it’s a market that’s waiting and ready to be cornered.
-Gartner analysts estimate that governments spent $424 billion on govtech in 2015.

 Let’s take a look at how SeamlessDocs transformed the trajectory of its business by focusing sales outreach on the government, and how you can do the same.

 Four stages of closing the government

 SeamlessDocs saw a huge opportunity for its business to grow and thrive by selling to governments.
-But one of the major obstacles getting off the ground in the B2G space was that there weren’t a whole lot of precedents for what they were doing.
+But one of the major obstacles to getting off the ground in the B2G space was that there weren’t a whole lot of precedents for what they were doing.
 They had a lot of questions, but not many answers.

 The company took a big risk by focusing on government sales.
 They set out to sell the dream, and they got there through trial and error.
 What they learned redefined their business, and they were able to create a scalable, repeatable process for B2G sales that continues to drive growth for the company today.